Resource Stewards - Continuing a Tradition of Service

 MRS president Koch co-signed a letter regarding Enbridge's proposal for modifications to Pipeline 5 under the Mackinac Straits.
 Check it out in the Priority Topics page.

-The next Board of Directors and membership meeting of the Resource Stewards is scheduled for Tuesday December 6, 2016 at Jay's Sporting Goods store in Clare.
+The next Board of Directors and membership meeting of the Resource Stewards is scheduled for Tuesday March 7, 2017 at Jay's Sporting Goods store conference room in Clare.
 The meeting will begin at 10:00 a.m.
-The agenda for this meeting will be posted in the Members page in November.
-Several recent items have been added to the Priority Topics and Position Papers web pages.
+The agenda for the upcoming meeting will be posted in the Members page in February.

-All members are urged to attend as many meetings as possible.
-Attendance, support, and participation in Stewards issues are critical to the success of our organization and protection of our precious natural resources.
+All members are urged to attend as many meetings as possible as this participation and support for Stewards activities is critical to the success of our organization and protection of our natural resources.

 Membership dues payable to Stewards' treasurer Jim De Clerck.
 If you are not a member but interested in possibly joining the Stewards information about membership can be obtained by contacting Resource Stewards Treasurer De Clerck at: firstname.lastname@example.org